mlauter/RemoteAC/README.md

 Server
 -------
-The server uses Flask, python, and will soon be hosted on Heroku.
+The server uses Flask in python 2.7, and will soon be hosted on Heroku.
 I'm also using an sqlite3 database to store information about the temperature in my room over time.
-Soon, this will be displayed in the browser.

 UI
 ------
-I've used some javascript with jQuery for the buttons and input fields.
-I'm currently playing around with css Bootstrap to make it look better.
+HTML, jQuery and some CSS (bootstrap)

 If you're interested in turning your dumb window AC into a smart, awesome AC feel free to email me at lauter.miriam@gmail.com.

-Note, this project is still under development.